 b) CSA B659, Inclusive design for an aging population; and

-b) updates to dimensions based on current data from anthropometric research;
+a) dimensions have been updated based on current data from anthropometric research;

 This Standard has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.

-This Standard specifies technical requirements on how to make buildings and the exterior built environment accessible and safely usable by persons with physical, sensory, or cognitive disabilities.
+This Standard specifies technical requirements on how to make buildings and the exterior built environment accessible and safe for those with physical, sensory, or cognitive disabilities.

-This Standard describes technical requirements that can be used in the design and construction of new facilities or exterior environments, or in modifications to existing facilities.
+This Standard describes technical requirements that can be used in the design and construction of new facilities or exterior environments, or in modifications to existing facilities or exterior environments.
 This Standard does not address the application of the technical requirements.
-The extent to which these requirements have to be applied is the responsibility of other authorities having jurisdiction.
+The extent to which these requirements are to be applied is the responsibility of other AHJs.

-Text accompanying tables and figures are considered part of the table or figure and may be written as requirements.
+Text accompanying tables is considered part of the table and may be written as a requirement.

 Annexes are designated normative (mandatory) or informative (non-mandatory) to define their application.